r0m4k/EmotionRecognitionDeepLearning/README.md

 ## Overview

-This project implements a state-of-the-art **EEG-based emotion recognition system** that classifies human emotions into three categories: **Positive**, **Neutral**, and **Negative** using brain signal data.
+This project implements an **EEG-based emotion recognition system** that classifies human emotions into three categories: **Positive**, **Neutral**, and **Negative** using brain signal data.
 The system combines Convolutional Neural Networks (CNN) with Transformer architecture to achieve superior performance on emotion classification tasks.

 ### Key Features